Meet our instructors

 MCAT: 522

-Education: University of California, Davis; BS in Biochemistry and Molecular Biology
+Education: University of Rochester School of Medicine and Dentistry, MD (Expected 2029); University of California, Davis, BS in Biochemistry and Molecular Biology

 -